stanford-ssi/biology-backspace/starting_strands.md

 3. Add 6μL of dilute 'BS_Start_Mod1_Comp5' to tube 9.
 4. Add 6μL of dilute 'BS_Start_Mod1_Comp6' to tube 10.
 5. Add 1μL TdT buffer and 1.4μL of water to each of the 4 tubes and mix thoroughly.
-6. Set one thermocycler, Thermocycler 1, to hold at 94◦C for two minutes, then lower the temperatureto 0◦C forever.
+6. Set one thermocycler, Thermocycler 1, to hold at 94◦C for two minutes, then lower the temperatureto 0◦C forever (decreasing at 0.5◦C per second).
 Place all sample tubes into Thermocycler 1 and start the protocol.
 7. Set another thermocycler, Thermocycler 2, to hold at 94◦C forever and start the protocol.
 8. Keep the tubes in the thermocycler for the remainder of the experiment.

 ## Exoncuclease T Cleavage

 1. While the validation test samples are held in the thermocycler at the appropriate temperature, add 1.6μL of Exonuclease T to each sample.
-2. After one hour of Exonuclease T incubation, rapidly transfer the four tubes to thermocycler
+2. After one hour of Exonuclease T incubation, rapidly transfer the four tubes to thermocycler.
 3. Allow to heat inactivate for at least ten minutes.
 Avoid touching the inside of the thermocycler.
+4. Add 5 uL of 500 mM EDTA to each well.

 ## Gel Setup

 1. Remove two 20% polyacrylamide gels from pouches and rinse with deionized water.
 2. Peel off tape on bottom of 20% polyacrylamide gels and remove combs.
 3. Lower  the  Buffer  Core  (the  piece  that  holds  the  gels)  into  the  Lower  Buffer  Chamber  so  that  thenegative electrode fits into the opening in the gold plate.
 4. Insert the Gel Tension Wedge into the XCell Surelock behind the buffer core.
 Make sure it is in its‘unlocked’ position, which allows the wedge to slip into the unit.
 5. Insert gel cassettes into the lower buffer chamber.
 The shorter “well” side of the cassette faces intothe buffer core.
 The slot on the back must face outward.
 If only one gel is being run, insert a bufferdam in the place of a gel cassette.
 6. Pull forward on the Gel Tension Lever toward the buffer core until the gel cassettes are snug againstthe buffer core.
 This puts it in the ’locked’ position.
 7. Fill the Upper Buffer Chamber (between the gels) with running buffer.
 Ensure it is not leaking.